malforsaja/express-mongo-jwt/README.md

 ### Update the .env file with correct configurations

-### Start the message service app by runnig the command
+### Start the payment service by runnig the command
 > node app.js